idenisovs/timesheet/docs/completed.md

 # Completed things

+## Add Copy button (06 Feb 2024)

+Add the possibility to programmatically copy the Activity name via Copy button (`navigate.clipboard` or something like that).

 ## Turn on the HTTPS support (04 Feb 2024)

 That is required to enable the next feature.